 These are the best cassava flour chocolate chip cookies.
-Perfectly crisp and chocolatey you will love how easy they are to make.
-Made with cassava flour and coconut sugar they are refined sugar free, gluten free, dairy-free, nut-free, vegan and paleo!
+They have the most amazing flavour and you will love how easy they are to make.
+These healthy cookies are refined sugar free, gluten free, dairy-free, nut-free, vegan, and paleo so they are perfect for those with food allergies.

 Why you will love this recipe:

-- Besides being gluten free and grain-free they are also vegan, egg free, paleo, nut-free and dairy-free.
+- Besides being gluten-free and grain-free these cookies are also refined sugar free, vegan, egg free, paleo, nut-free, and dairy-free.
+They are very allergy friendly.

-- Coconut oil - this is used instead of butter to keep these cookies dairy free and vegan.
+- Coconut oil - this is used instead of butter to add moisture to these gluten free and dairy free cookies.

 - Maple syrup or honey - my favourite natural sweeteners!
 Either will do for this recipe, just use maple syrup if you are vegan.